-As discussed before, we cannot extract perfect content summaries for hiddenweb text databases whose contents are not crawlable.
-When we do not have access to the complete content summary S(D) of a database D, we can only hope to generate a good approximation to use for database selection purposes.
+As discussed above, we cannot extract perfect content summaries for hidden-Web text databases whose contents are not crawlable.
+When we do not have access to the complete content summary S(D) of a database D, we can only hope to generate a good approximation and use it for database selection purposes.

-Definition 2.3.
-The approximate content summary $\hat{S}(D)$ of a database D consists of:
+Definition 2.3 The approximate content summary $\hat{S}(D)$ of a database D consists of:

--an estimate $\widehat{|D|}$ of the number of documents in D, and

--for each word w, an estimate $\widehat{df}(w)$ of df(w).
+- An estimate $|\widehat{D}|$ of the number of documents in D, and - For each word w, an estimate $\widehat{df}(w)$ of df(w).

-Callan et al. [1999] and Callan and Connell [2001] presented pioneering work on automatic extraction of approximate content summaries from "uncooperative" text databases that do not export such metadata.
-Their algorithm extracts a document sample via querying from a given database D, and approximates df(w) using the frequency of each observed word w in the sample, sf(w) (i.e., df(w) = sf(w)).
-In detail, the algorithm proceeds as follows.
+Callan et al. [CCD99, CC01] presented pioneering work on automatic extraction of approximate content summaries from "uncooperative" text databases that do not export such metadata.
+Their algorithm extracts a document sample via querying from a given database D and approximates df(w) using the frequency of each observed word w in the sample, sf(w) (i.e., $\hat{df}(w) = sf(w)$).
+In detail, the algorithm proceeds as follows: